We Put WordPress vs Magento to the Test: Which Is Best for You?

 Magento is better for driving sales, while WordPress is better for marketing your website or online store.
 WordPress can support powerful ecommerce features, but they don’t come built-in to the platform like with Magento.

-In this article, we’ll weigh the pros, cons, and unique features of each platform so you can see how they compare in the areas that matter most to you.
+In this article, we’ll weigh the pros, cons, and unique features of each platform so you can find the right online store builder for your needs.
 If you’re in a rush, here’s a quick snapshot:

 3.4